SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection: Abstract

 \section{Abstract}

-We propose \textbf{s}pace-aware memory \textbf{qu}eues for \textbf{i}n-painting and \textbf{d}etecting anomalies from radiography images (abbreviated as \methodname).
 Radiography imaging protocols focus on particular body regions, therefore producing images of great similarity and yielding recurrent anatomical structures across patients.
-To exploit this structured information, our \methodname\ consists of a new Memory Queue and a novel in-painting block in the feature space.
-We show that \methodname\ can taxonomize the ingrained anatomical structures into recurrent patterns; and in the inference, \methodname\ can identify anomalies (unseen/modified patterns) in the image. \methodname\ surpasses the state of the art in unsupervised anomaly detection by over 5 points on two chest X-ray benchmark datasets.
-Additionally, we have created a new dataset (DigitAnatomy), which synthesizes the spatial correlation and consistent shape in chest anatomy.
-We hope DigitAnatomy can prompt the development, evaluation, and interpretability of anomaly detection methods, particularly for radiography imaging.
-Code and dataset will be made available.
+To exploit this structured information, we propose the use of \ul{S}pace-aware Memory \ul{Qu}eues for \ul{I}n-painting and \ul{D}etecting anomalies from radiography images (abbreviated as \methodname).
+We show that \methodname\ can taxonomize the ingrained anatomical structures into recurrent patterns; and in the inference, it can identify anomalies (unseen/modified patterns) in the image. \methodname\ surpasses 13 state-of-the-art methods in unsupervised anomaly detection by at least 5 points on two chest X-ray benchmark datasets measured by the Area Under the Curve (AUC).
+Additionally, we have created a new dataset (\ourdataset), which synthesizes the spatial correlation and consistent shape in chest anatomy.
+We hope \ourdataset\ can prompt the development, evaluation, and interpretability of anomaly detection methods.